 With the already existing condition coverage, the passing of the ACA means that insurance companies all across the US can’t deny people with treatment or coverage.

 While this was a positive change, it doesn’t solve the problem of insulin insecurity.

-In other words, insurance companies, still control how much insulin diabetic patients get.
-As a result, they often determine the amount an average diabetic would use, even though the amount varies from person to person.
+In other words, insurance companies, still control how much insulin patients get.
+As a result, they often determine the amount an average patient would use, even though the amount varies from person to person.

 Therefore, one patient may need more insulin, while a different one will need less.
 It is like telling a person you can get this much air today, even though you need much more, said Samantha Caviness.

 Her insurance covered only twenty-one days’ worth of insulin for a month if she didn’t change to a mail-order pharmacy.